Sandy León: Minnesota Twins

 On August 2, 2022, León was traded to the Minnesota Twins in exchange for Ian Hamilton.
+He was selected to the major league roster the following day after Caleb Hamilton was optioned to the Triple-A St. Paul Saints.
 León appeared in 25 games for Minnesota, slashing .179/.270/.232 with no home runs and 4 RBI.
+On September 27, it was announced that León would undergo right knee meniscus surgery and miss the remainder of the season.

 Texas Rangers

 On January 11, 2023, León signed a minor league contract with the Texas Rangers organization.
+He requested and was granted released on March 27.
+The next day, León re-signed with the Rangers on a new minor league contract.